paulinoprojects/WindowsOS-Security-Checklist/README.md

     - Open Powershell and run the following scripts:
       - Get-ComputerInfo | Select-Object WindowsProductName, WindowsInstallationType, WindowsVersion
       - Alternative: Get-WmiObject -Class Win32_OperatingSystem | Select-Object Caption, Version
-    - This allows you to retreive your devices' current OS version
+    - This allows you to retreive your devices' current OS version and determine if an update is needed.

 2. <b>Disable unnecessary services and protocols.</b>
     - Open the Windows Services app: Type "services.msc" into the Start menu search bar and select "Services" from the results.